Here are 8 quick Chinese New Year facts that will give you a glimpse of the country!

 As a people with over 5000 years of written history, China has some of the longest standing traditions.
-I never gave a second thought to its many practices until I went back for a visit each year.
+After growing up in Xi’an, I never gave a second thought to its many practices until I went back for a visit a few years ago.

 As a day that occurs between January 21 and February 20 each year based on the Lunar Calendar, the significance of CNY for the Chinese people is evident in a 15-day celebration.
 From beautiful lights to carefully planned shows, family feasts to daily outings, the entire fiesta is full of activities.